Methods of work

 A. Functioning of the Working Group

-The Working Group intends to carry out two to three country missions per year following invitations received from member states.
-Country visits will be conducted in the spirit of promoting constructive dialogue with States as well as collecting good practices in the elimination of discrimination against women in law and in practice.
+The Working Group conducts two to three country missions per year following invitations received from Member States.
+Country visits are conducted in the spirit of promoting constructive dialogue with States as well as collecting good practices in the elimination of discrimination against women in law and in practice.

-The Working Group decided that country visits will be undertaken, to the extent possible, by the Chair-Rapporteur together with another member of the Working Group from the region where the country visit takes place.
+Country visits are undertaken, to the extent possible, by the Chair together with another member of the Working Group from the region where the country visit takes place.

-Members of the Working Group will avoid to the extent possible conducting official visits in their country of origin.
+Members of the Working Group avoid, to the extent possible, conducting official visits in their countries of origin.

-As per standard practice, the final composition of the visit delegation will be communicated to the Government concerned during the preparation of the visit.
+As per standard practice, the final composition of the visit delegation is communicated to the Government concerned during the preparation of the visit.

 Engagement with states and other relevant key stakeholders

-- The Working Group intends to develop a dialogue with States through letters soliciting information as means to collect good practices in the thematic areas identified.
+- The Working Group has developed a dialogue with States through letters soliciting information as means to collect good practices in the thematic areas identified.

-- The Working Group intends to issue calls for submissions to the relevant stakeholders to solicit information, documentation and material related to its thematic priorities in order to enhance the Working Group’s capacity to conduct dialogues and cooperation with States, human rights mechanisms, inter-governmental bodies, relevant UN entities, regional and national human rights institutions, experts and civil society organisations.
+- The Working Group has issued calls for submissions to the relevant stakeholders to solicit information, documentation and material related to its thematic priorities in order to enhance the Working Group’s capacity to conduct dialogues and cooperation with States, human rights mechanisms, inter-governmental bodies, relevant UN entities, regional and national human rights institutions, experts and civil society organisations.

-- The Working Group also intends to develop and distribute questionnaires on specific issues of concern to review further good practices and experiences in the elimination of discrimination against women in law and in practice in relation to the thematic priorities.
+- The Working Group has also developed and distributed questionnaires on specific issues of concern to review further good practices and experiences in the elimination of discrimination against women in law and in practice in relation to the thematic priorities.

-- The Working Group will consider additional means to collect relevant information, including consultations and expert meetings.
+- The Working Group has used additional means to collect relevant information, including consultations and expert meetings.

-The outcomes of the above activities are intended to inform implementation of the tasks with which the Working Group has been mandated.
+The outcomes of the above activities are intended to inform implementation of the mandate which the Working Group has been entrusted with.

-B. Implementation of the mandate of the Working Group: program of work
+B. Implementation of the mandate of the Working Group

 Pursuant to Human Rights Council resolution 15/23, the Working Group’s mandate includes the following tasks: